luisbrandao/rimworld-bootsnStuff/README.md

 *Rings are harder to make, but worth a lot more
 *Make rings rare
 *Make boots/gloves not so common
-*Sandals can be made in crafting stop
+*Sandals can be made in crafting spot
 *new preview (help of @thundercraft)

 Ver 1.0 - Release